 \section{On the zeroes of the period polynomials}

-In this section we will apply the bounds in Proposition \ref{bounds} to determine the asymptotic behavior of the zeroes of the period polynomials associated to a fixed cusp form as the denominator of the cusp varies.\\ Let $f\in \mathcal{S}_k(\Gamma_0(N))$ be a fixed primitive form of even weight $k\geq 6$.
+In this section we will apply the bounds in Proposition \ref{bounds} to determine the asymptotic behavior of the zeroes of the period polynomials associated to a fixed cusp form as the denominator of the cusp varies.\\ Let $f\in \mathcal{S}_k(\Gamma_0(N))$ be a fixed newform of even weight $k\geq 6$.
 Consider the period polynomials associated to $f$;